Western Wall: Western Wall

 Early Jewish texts referred to a "western wall of the Temple", but there is doubt whether the texts were referring to the outer, retaining wall called today "the Western Wall", or to the western wall of the actual Temple.
 The earliest Jewish use of the Hebrew term "ha-kotel ha-ma'aravi", "the Western Wall", as referring to the wall visible today, was by the 11th-century poet Ahimaaz ben Paltiel.

 Wailing Wall

 The name "Wailing Wall", and descriptions such as "wailing place", appeared regularly in English literature during the 19th century.
 The name Mur des Lamentations was used in French and Klagemauer in German.
-This term itself was a translation of the Arabic el-Mabka, or "Place of Weeping", the traditional Arabic term for the wall.
 This description stemmed from the Jewish practice of coming to the site to mourn and bemoan the destruction of the Temple and the loss of national freedom it symbolized.

 Al-Buraq Wall

-Muslims have associated the name Al-Buraq with the wall at least since the 1860s.
+Arab world and Islamic world have associated the name Al-Buraq with the wall at least since the 1860s.

-Hillel Halkin claims that the "traditional Arabic term" El-Mabka, "the Place of Weeping", which he says gave rise to the English name "Wailing Wall", was cast aside by the Palestinians in the 1920s, as a result of rising tensions with the Jews over rights at the site, and was replaced by "El-Burak".